yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 {% exclamation %} Changing optimistic locking after a type has been registered is not supported.
-For more information about optimistic locking, see the depanlinkOptimistic Lockingtengahlink/xap97/optimistic-locking.htmlbelakanglink page.
+For more information about optimistic locking, see the [Optimistic Locking](/xap97/optimistic-locking.html) page.

 # Local Cache / Local View

-depanlinkLocal Viewtengahlink./local-view.htmlbelakanglink and depanlinkLocal Cachetengahlink./local-cache.htmlbelakanglink are supported for Documents.
+[Local View](./local-view.html) and [Local Cache](./local-cache.html) are supported for Documents.
 By default, the `SpaceDocument` instance is stored in the cache which speeds up query performance since the data does not need to be transformed from internal structure to `SpaceDocument`.

-If you intend to use local cache or local view in a mixed POJO-Document environment, please refer to depanlinkDocument-POJO Interoperabilitytengahlink/xap97/document-pojo-interoperability.htmlbelakanglink.
+If you intend to use local cache or local view in a mixed POJO-Document environment, please refer to [Document-POJO Interoperability](/xap97/document-pojo-interoperability.html).

 # Persistency